-Koh Wai, Koh Mak and Koh Kood in brief
+Koh Wai, Koh Mak and Koh Kood Guide

 If you’re looking to escape to an island just to relax and do nothing, then Koh Wai is the island for you.
 Located around 6 kilometres south of Koh Chang, reachable via a short boat ride away from Bang Bao on Koh Chang.